Interior Designer Plano Texas

 I am an interior designer from McKinney TX and a lot of people ask me how to update their interior design from heavy traditional to more modern/transitional.
 I also have people ask me about changing their ornate heavy traditional furnishings to a clean traditional design (still has traditional elements, just not heavy and ornate).
 In this blog, I will talk about changing from a heavy traditional (Old World) to a modern/transitional look.
 In the next blog, I will talk about changing from Old World to Clean Traditional.

 What do I have to change?
 Do I need to change all my furniture?
 What about the architecture of my house?
 These are all questions that need to be answered.
 In most cases, you can get by with minor changes to your home.
 You will almost always need to paint your walls and ceiling.
 You may not need to paint the trim if it is already off-white.
 If you truly want a more Modern look then you do need to change the furniture (see photos below).
 I get people that want to make the change, but they want to keep their furniture.
 I do not have a magic wand.
 Furniture is the one thing that people think they should keep forever.
 They will change cars every couple of years, but they want to keep their furniture even if they don’t like it anymore.

 The living room below shows the same room as the before photo below it.
 What did I change?
-The walls are painted, new window covering, new furniture, new rug, new lighting and accessories.
+The walls are painted, new window covering is new furniture, new rug, new lighting, and accessories.

 After Living Room Photo Above

 Before 3D CAD photos below